Ochieng2001/Ochieng/README.md

 # my hellow- repository
 my first hello repository and
-my name is Kevin Ochieng and i am the members of the KUI Organization
+#my name is Kevin Ochieng
+#i am the members of the KUI Organization